PizzaDAO/pizza-oven-py/README.md

   ],
   "tasks": [
     {
-      "type": "delivery1",
+      "type": "orderpizzav1",
       "params": {
-        "address": "abc123"
+        "address": "0xSOMETHING"
       }
     }
   ]
 }
 ```

-run the job, and then inspect the json response of the job and verify thatr it includes result data that looks like this:
+run the job, and then inspect the json response and verify that it is set to "pending".

+TODO: verify that the job posts back and completes when finished and the result looks lomething like this:

 ```
 "result": {
     "data": {
-      "address": "abc123",
+      "address": "0xSOMETHING",
       "artwork": "QmZ4q72eVU3bX95GXwMXLrguybKLKavmStLWEWVJZ1jeyz"
     },
     "error": null